Abhyu-S/kortex-sdxl/Documentation.md

 Kortex-SDXL is a production-ready image editing service built on Stable Diffusion XL (SDXL) with ControlNet for inpainting.
 It provides two primary capabilities:
 1. text-guided Generative Fill to synthesize content within a mask while preserving structure
 2. edge-aware Harmonization to blend pasted or moved objects into a scene.

 The system assembles SDXL components with an fp16 VAE and applies aggressive but quality-preserving optimizations: 4-bit NF4 quantization for UNet and text encoders (via BitsAndBytes) and Token Merging (ToMe) to reduce attention token cost at inference time.
 A two-pass “Smart Fill” pipeline inpaints first, then optionally performs a lightweight Img2Img pass (Vibe Match) to align lighting and style.
 A FastAPI server exposes simple multipart endpoints, returning PNG images.
 Resource usage and performance telemetry (latency, RAM/CPU, GPU util proxy, estimated TFLOPs) are captured via a background monitor and optionally logged to Weights & Biases.
-The system targets 16GB-class GPUs (e.g., T4 or similar) but supports CPU fallback with significantly higher latency.
+The system targets 16GB-class GPUs (e.g., T4 or similar (predicted to be 2030's compute)) but supports CPU fallback with significantly higher latency.

 ## Table of Contents
 - [Overview](#overview)